All the train strike dates in October - and which passengers will be affected

 Which train operators will be affected?

 The disputes are tangled.
-But let’s start with the 14 affected by the RMT stoppages on 1 and 8 October.
+But let’s start with the 14 affected by the RMT stoppage on 8 October.

 Six are mainly longer-distance intercity companies, though with plenty of shorter connections (eg Coventry to Birmingham, Derby to Matlock and Durham to Newcastle):